 During a blood transfusion, a small needle is used to insert an IV line into one of your blood vessels.
 Through this line, you receive healthy blood.
 The procedure usually takes 1 to 4 hours, depending on how much blood you need.

 Blood transfusions are very common.
 Each year, almost 5 million Americans need a blood transfusion.
-Memorial Medical Center's laboratory operates a blood bank and receives blood from the American Red Cross.
+Spectrum Health Ludington Hospital's laboratory operates a blood bank and receives blood from the American Red Cross.
 Our laboratory is accredited by the American Association of Blood Banks, conducted in an intensive on-site assessment by specially trained AABB assessors.
 It certifies that the laboratory’s blood bank and transfusion services meet the highest industry quality standards.